Skip to content

 Overview

-By default, when the Plugin Service needs to draw a button image, it uses the display name of the command that is assigned to the button.
+By default, when the Logi Plugin Service needs to draw a button image, it uses the display name of the command that is assigned to the button.

 However, the plugin can change this behavior so that an image is shown instead of the command name.
-To inform Plugin Service that a custom image should be used, the GetCommandImage method of the PluginDynamicCommand class must be overridden.
+To inform Logi Plugin Service that a custom image should be used, the GetCommandImage method of the PluginDynamicCommand class must be overridden.

-Moreover, if the plugin wants to change a button image at runtime when the command state changes, the plugin can call the ActionImageChanged method to inform Plugin Service that the image should be redrawn.
+Moreover, if the plugin wants to change a button image at runtime when the command state changes, the plugin can call the ActionImageChanged method to inform Logi Plugin Service that the image should be redrawn.

 In the example below, we will create a simple dynamic command that changes its state when the user presses the button.
 When the command state changes, the command requests redrawing the button image.